About Design Thinking and Core Concepts

 - How to analyze the results of your interviews

-- How to define and reframe the problem before you start developing solutions
+- How to define and reframe the problem before developing solutions

-- How to ideate different solutions to the problem and how to choose the best idea
+- How to ideate different solutions to the problem and choose the best idea

 - How to effectively get feedback from your target audience on your ideas